 Blog

 The food service industry is constantly evolving.
-From owners of mall food kiosks to fine dining restaurants, it’s essential for restaurateurs and investors to stay current on changes and emerging trends.
-Considering it costs $275,000 to open a restaurant on average, it’s especially critical to maximize revenue and protect their investment.
+Whether they own a food kiosk or a fine dining restaurant, it’s essential for restaurateurs and investors to stay current on changes and emerging trends.
+Considering the average total cost of opening a restaurant in 2025 ranges from $95,000 to $2 million, it’s especially critical to maximize revenue and protect their investment.

-At Soundtrack Your Brand, we’ve collected 10 restaurant revenue statistics that reveal the health of the restaurant business and provide insights to help guide owners in making business decisions.
+At Soundtrack, we’ve collected 15 restaurant revenue statistics that reveal the health of the restaurant business and provide insights to help guide owners in making business decisions.

 Let’s get started.